A Notion of Entropy for Causal Fermion Systems: Introduction

 Making this idea mathematically precise, one encounters several technical difficulties which we treat in various situations.
-In the {\em{finite-dimensional setting}}

-the unitary group~$\G := \U(\H)$ is compact.
+In the {\em{finite-dimensional setting}} \beq f:= \dim \H = \dim \tilde{\H} < \infty \:, \eeq the unitary group~$\G := \U(\H)$ is compact.
 In general, however, it is not clear how to treat the unitary transformations describing time translations.
 This difficulty can be bypassed by working with time strips and taking the limit when the time interval of these strips tends to zero (Section~\ref{secfinitegen}).
 This leads to a general notion of entropy (Definition~\ref{defentropyfinite}) which can be adapted even to non-continuum or discrete spacetimes (Remark~\ref{remdiscrete}).
 In order to be able to divide out the translations by an equation of the from~\eqref{timefix}, we assume that the vacuum measure~$\rho$ is {\em{static}} (Section~\ref{secfinitestatic}).
 In this case, the set~$\G^{t_0}$ can be defined and, under general regularity assumptions, it is a submanifold of~$\G$ (Lemma~\ref{lemmasub}).
 On the other hand, the static finite-dimensional setting suffers from the shortcoming that the support of the measure, and consequently also the orbits of the time translations, are compact.
 In other words, the vacuum spacetime~$M \simeq S^1 \times N$ is necessarily {\em{time-periodic}}.
 As a consequence, the above surface layer integrals are meaningful only if one multiplies~$\rho$ by a cutoff function~$\eta$ in time.
 The resulting drawback is that the new measure~$\eta \rho$ is no longer static, and it is no longer a minimizer of the causal action principle.
 This leads to complications and makes it necessary to impose additional technical conditions (Definitions~\ref{defttr} and~\ref{defttrtilde}).

 These shortcomings and technical complications disappear in the {\em{infinite-di\-men\-sio\-nal setting with static vacuum}} (Section~\ref{secinfinite}), in which case the orbits of the time evolution can be non-compact, so that the vacuum spacetime has the product form~$M \simeq \R \times N$.
 However, the difficulty arises that also the unitary group~$\U(\H)$ is non-compact.
 Thus, in order to make mathematical sense of integrals over the group, we need to exhaust~$\U(\H)$ by compact subgroups~$\G$ and take the infimum over all exhaustions.